Umstead 100 Mile Endurance Run All rights reserved

 Maps: A general map of Raleigh, a Park/course map and a course profile graph are available, upon request, as part of the race information packet.
 Maps are also available on the Race website.

 Entry Fee: The entry fee is $180.
-Registration may be made online using the registration link on our website.
+Registration may be made either by hardcopy delivery to the Race Director or online using the registration link on our website.
 Note: www.Umstead100.org will be the only link you will be able to register from.
 If you register from any other website, your entry will not be valid and will not be accepted.
-Online entries are strictly limited to the first 275 runners; this is a hard cap mandated by our Park permit.
+Entries are strictly limited to 250 runners; this is a hard cap mandated by our Park permit.
 No refunds after February 1!
-See the Registration Policy on the website for full registration details.
 Refunds before February 1 will be less a $40 administration fee.
 Entry fee includes: race support, either a race tee-shirt or race hat, a finisher certificate, and a Friday night spaghetti dinner.
 A belt buckle or ladies silver pendant will be awarded to each first time finisher of the Umstead 100 Mile Run.
 Finishers may purchase an acrylic triangle finisher’s award after the race.
 We regret we cannot refund the entry fee if, for any reason out of race management’s control (i.e., natural disaster, Park closure, etc), the race has to be canceled.

-Drop Bags: Drop bags will be allowed at the start/finish and AS #2 (small or medium size requested at AS#2).
+Drop Bags: Drop bags will be allowed at the start/finish and AS #2 (small or medium size requested at AS #2, no coolers please).
 Drop bags must be delivered to the Race Headquarters, on race day, NLT 5:40 am.
 They will be transported to AS #2 before the race starts.
 Runner designated drop bags (placed at designated return location by the runner) will be returned from AS #2 leaving at 6:30 pm on Saturday for delivery to Race Headquarters NLT 7:00 pm.
 All other drop bags will leave AS #2 at 10:00 am on Sunday for delivery to Race Headquarters NLT 10:30 am.
 Runners or crew may drive to AS #2 to retrieve drop bags.
 You may choose to use your vehicle, if convenient, for personal needs at headquarters (see parking at Camp Lapihio) or leave your primary drop bag in the headquarters building, immediately adjacent to the S/F Aid Station.
+In order to help make drop bag retrieval as efficient as possible, we ask that you label all drop bags with your race number prior to leaving it for transport to AS #2 and/or leaving it at Headquarters.
+Race Numbers will be available on the website NLT a week before race day.
+If you are unable to label your drop bag prior to coming to the race, white duct tape and markers will be available at registration on Friday and at the drop bag truck on Saturday morning.

-Moon: Waning Crescent – 15 % Illuminated (Bring your flashlight!)
+Moon: Waxing Gibbous –63 % Illuminated (Bring a flashlight!)

 Runner Performance Requirements: Each runner is expected to be courteous to aid station volunteers and other runners.
 The runner is also responsible for the courteous behavior and actions of their crew members.
-No alcoholic beverages allowed in the Park by State law.
+Please insure crew members maintain control of small children.
+No alcoholic beverages allowed in the Park by State law, please inform your crew as this also applies to them.
 No pets will be allowed.
 Littering beyond 300 feet from aid stations is prohibited and is grounds for removal from the Race.
-It is each runner’s personal responsibility to insure his number is visible on the front of his clothing.
-Each runner must insure, verbally, that the scorer at each aid station has recorded his number.
+It is each runner’s personal responsibility to ensure his number is visible on the front of his clothing.
+Each runner must ensure, verbally, that the scorer at each aid station has recorded his number.
 We have substantial problems with groups of runners in the first loop and with non-reporting late at night, when the scorers are as tired as the runners.
 Help the scorers out.
-Runners and crews are expected to be familiar with and comply with the information contained in the “2012 Race Information Packet”!
+Runners and crews are expected to be familiar with and comply with the information contained in the “2015 Race Information Packet”!

 Friday Night Spaghetti Dinner: We offer a free pre-race spaghetti dinner to all runners, one crewmember per runner and race staff.
 Additional crew and/or visitors are invited for a five dollar donation, payable at Friday registration.
 On your entry form please let us know if you intend to eat with us and how many will be eating.
 The meal will be served at 6:00 pm in the race headquarters building.
 The meal's purpose is two fold: one, to encourage race camaraderie and, second, to provide a good meal for people staying in the cabins.
 Experience has taught us that it is difficult to leave the race briefing at 6:00 to eat and be back by 8:00 pm when the park gate closes.
 If you are leaving the Park after the meal, be sure to be on your way to the gate by 7:45 pm.

 Parking at Camp Lapihio: Parking will be scattered throughout the four satellite cabin groups at Camp Lapihio.
-To facilitate parking on Saturday morning, parking areas will be assigned to each runner based on race number and/or cabin assignment.
+To facilitate parking on Saturday morning, one parking spot will be assigned to each runner based on race number and/or cabin assignment.
+All non-runner vehicles may park at Power Line Parking at Camp Lapihio or at Camp Crabtree.
 The cabin groupings are 500 to 1000 feet from race headquarters, the main lodge, and the start/finish line.
 The race course itself winds through the four cabin groups.
 In some places parking will be within 100 feet of the course and others will be up to 300 feet, with some spaces substantially further.
-At registration, please check with our parking coordinator to get your assigned parking location.
+Our Parking Crew will greet you as you arrive at the Camp Lapihio gate and assign each runner a parking area based on race number or cabin assignment.
 We strongly suggest you find your location immediately so you will be familiar with it for Saturday morning in the dark.
 The smoother parking goes Saturday morning the better for everyone.
-There will be no runner or crew parking adjacent to the race headquarters building or on the park access roads!
+There will be no runner, crew or spectator parking adjacent to the race headquarters building or on the park access roads!

 50 Mile Option: This race is conducted primarily as a 100-mile event.
 However, for those who begin the race and finish 50 miles or more, we will report the 50-mile time to UltraRunning.
 The Race will present an acrylic triangle award to the first place male and female 50-mile finishers.
 There will be a smaller (6”) version of the 100 Mile Acrylic Triangle Award that may be purchased by 50-mile finishers for $45.